 If you live in London and someone you know is facing an assault charge, you likely have some idea of what this involves.
-However, you may want to find out more information before you decide on your response, which is why our team of Criminal Lawyers have tried our best to lay out the basics here on our site.
-All of our London Criminal Lawyers have experience handling assault charges, know the ins-and-out of Ontario’s Courts, and most importantly, how to fight for the best results for clients facing charges.
+However, you may want to find out more information before you decide on what to do, which is why we have tried our best to lay out the basics here for you.

 Clients seeking criminal law representation have brought us to courthouses throughout the province, including in London.
 If you reach out to us via phone or email, we would be happy to arrange an initial consultation, and if we can meet your needs, to act on your behalf in London.